ucb-bar/hammer/e2e/README.md

 Refer to the [Hammer Sky130 plugin README](https://hammer-vlsi.readthedocs.io/en/stable/Technology/Sky130.html) to install the Sky130 PDK, then reference the path in your `ENV_YML` config (only the `technology.sky130.sky130A` key is required).

+## Pipecleaning

+We have provided several reference designs of increasing complexity to aid with pipecleaning your Hammer VLSI flow setup.
+These are summarized as follows, in order of complexity:

+- `pass`: single register
+- `gcd`: computes greatest common denominator, good for testing more complex logic
+- `sram_wrapper_sky130`: example wrapper for an SRAM instance in Sky130, useful for ensuring correct SRAM integration into flow
+    - wraps any Sky130 SRAM instance available in `hammer/hammer/technology/sky130/sram-cache.json`
+    - SRAM instance specified via defines in `configs-design/sram_wrapper_sky130/common.yml`
+    - all SRAM configurations are loaded via these config fragments in `configs-design/sram_wrapper_sky130/sky130.yml`:
+        - ```yaml
+            # Compile all srams in our cache
+            vlsi.inputs.sram_parameters: "../../../hammer/technology/sky130/sram-cache.json"
+            vlsi.inputs.sram_parameters_meta: ["prependlocal", "transclude", "json2list"]
+            ```